-The Applicant has provided details of an analytical method that can be used to determine residues of dimethyl ether in treated food.
-This analytical method was used for the testing of treated food provided in the Application.
+The Applicant has provided details of an analytical method they have used to determine residues of dimethyl ether in treated food.

 The analytical method uses gas chromatography with detection via flame ionisation (FID) or mass spectroscopy.
 Sample injections are made using gas-tight syringes.
 The Applicant's estimated limit of quantitation is 5 mg/kg, with the limit of detection being 2 mg/kg.